NinjaOne-Helpers/Report-Installed-OS-Patches/README.md

 Each CSV file is named after the respective organization.
 The CSV file includes columns for organization name, patch status, installation timestamp, device ID, timestamp, and KB number.
 </br></br>
+PDF Output:</br>
-PDF Output: If PDF output is chosen, the tool generates a PDF report for each organization.
+If PDF output is chosen, the tool generates a PDF report for each organization.
 Similar to CSV, each PDF file is named after the organization.
 The PDF report presents the same information as the CSV but in a formatted table within the document.
 </br></br>